JulietOnyemuze/Olucrest_Beverages_Analysis/README.md

 * Are supplier promotions helping or hurting profitability?
 ## Data Source and Methodology
 ### Data Source
-The dataset was fully simulated to reflect realistic Nigerian FMCG distribution operations.
+The dataset was fully simulated to reflect realistic FMCG distribution operations.
 Business context was gathered from a real beverage distributor, and the data was intentionally generated with common real-world data quality issues to demonstrate end-to-end data cleaning skills.

 | Table | Rows | Description
 |-------|------|------------|